mjansson/rpmalloc/README.md

 Asserts are enabled if __ENABLE_ASSERTS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.

 Overwrite and underwrite guards are enabled if __ENABLE_GUARDS__ is defined to 1 (default is 0, or disabled), either on compile command line or by settings the value in `rpmalloc.c`.
 This will introduce up to 64 byte overhead on each allocation to store magic numbers, which will be verified when freeing the memory block.
 The actual overhead is dependent on the requested size compared to size class limits.

+To include __malloc.c__ in compilation and provide overrides of standard library malloc entry points define __ENABLE_OVERRIDE__ to 1.
+To enable automatic initialization of finalization of process and threads in order to preload the library into executables using standard library malloc, define __ENABLE_PRELOAD__ to 1.

 # Huge pages
 The allocator has support for huge/large pages on Windows, Linux and MacOS.
 To enable it, pass a non-zero value in the config value `enable_huge_pages` when initializing the allocator with `rpmalloc_initialize_config`.
 If the system does not support huge pages it will be automatically disabled.
 You can query the status by looking at `enable_huge_pages` in the config returned from a call to `rpmalloc_config` after initialization is done.